 Looking for a place to spend Easter?
 We’d love for you to celebrate with us Easter weekend!
-Join us for our Easter Sunrise Service!
+Join us for our Easter Sunrise Service at the Milton Campus!
 If you’re an early riser, enjoy celebrating our risen Savior during an early worship service.
 Stick around for our regular morning services will be at 9:00 & 10:45 in The Auditorium.

 Service Times and Locations